oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/streaming_data_interfaces/README.md

 using FirstPipeInstance = sycl::ext::intel::experimental::pipe<
-    FirstPipeT,      // An identifier for the pipe int,             // The type of data in the pipe 8,               // The capacity of the pipe PipePropertiesT  // Customizable pipe properties
+    FirstPipeT,      // An identifier for the pipe int,             // The type of data in the pipe 8,               // Minimum capacity of the pipe (buffer depth) PipePropertiesT  // Customizable pipe properties
     >;
 ```